Rancilio Silvia Espresso Machine Tips

 There are two general ways to improve this that I am aware of:

-- Leave the machine on all the time: This method is pretty much as straightforward as it sounds, but doing this can cause the gaskets in your machine to dry out and crack prematurely.
-That said, my understanding is that if you do choose this method if you leave the portafilter in the group, it will help prevent the drying condition immensely.
+1. Leave the machine on all the time: This method is pretty much as straightforward as it sounds, but doing this can cause the gaskets in your machine to dry out and crack prematurely.
+That said, my understanding is that if you choose this method and leave the portafilter in the group, it will help prevent the drying condition immensely.

-- Force more heating cycles: After initially turning the machine on, the light turns on indicating the start of a heating cycle.
+2. Force more heating cycles: After initially turning the machine on, the light turns on, indicating the start of a heating cycle.
 Once it turns off, brew an empty shot through the portafilter.
-Typically at the end of this, the light will kick on again for another cycle.
+Typically, at the end of this, the light will kick on again for another cycle.
 This is a good time to dose and tamp our espresso and insert it into the portafilter.
-Now, put a water pitcher under the steam wand, turn on the hot water and open the valve.
+Now, put a water pitcher under the steam wand, turn on the hot water, and open the valve.
 Again, let this happen until the light turns on.
 At this point, you can brew your first shot.
 Some people swear by more cycles, but I find this to work quite well.
-As a point of clarification, you only need to do the cycle thing upon first turning on the machine.
+As a point of clarification, you only need to cycle the machine upon first turning it on.
 Subsequent shots should be fine at this point.

 Rancilio Silvia Espresso Machine